 Easter services 2020

 It is with great sadness that we have taken the decision to close both the church and church hall and suspend all worship and outreach activities in them for the foreseeable future.
-This means there will be no services during Holy Week and at Easter.
-Our worship of God and our care for each other continue, but cannot safely be done in our buildings in the present circumstances.
+This means there will be no services at the church during Holy Week and at Easter.
+Our worship of God and our care for each other continue as ever, but they cannot safely be done in our buildings in the present circumstances.

 For Christians, Easter is the most important season of the year - a time for reflection and learning, filled with the promise of God's grace, redemption and healing.
 But you don't have to share Christian beliefs to know that the observance of Easter is a big part of our cultural heritage and has shaped its art, music and literature.
 If you would like to explore the symbolism and meaning of Easter, please feel free to visit us and know that we will welcome you warmly.